5 from 25 votes

 steps to make mississippi pot roast in the instant pot.

-2. Once the roast is seared, pour in 6 ounces of pepperoncini peppers along with their juice.
-Use a wooden spoon to scrape up any browned bits stuck to the bottom of the pot-these add rich flavor to the final dish and help prevent the "burn" warning.
+2. Add peppers and deglaze.
+Pour in 6 oz pepperoncini peppers with their juice.
+Use a wooden spoon to scrape up browned bits from the bottom to add flavor and prevent the burn warning.

 How to Get the Perfect Roast Cooking Time